 Step 1: Click on the launch instance button on the AWS management console.

-Step 3: Select t2.micro eligible for the free tier.
+Step 3: Select t2.micro eligible (Instance types in aws) for the free tier.
 Now click on next: configure Instance details.

 Step 6: Here you can add the security groups to allow the desired traffic for your instance.
 Click on review and launch.